martinm43/stroman/README.md

 Update pitching data in table
 Report the 'analytics' along with conventional wins in a table Playoff stuff - odds, etc. (This is probably a Canada Day Weekend type project at the earliest).
+Create a daily summary in the style of the Basketball reports